Chia-Network/chia-docs/docs/03consensus/attacks_and_countermeasures.md

 If we assume the worst-case scenario of a farmer being able to create a plot instantly, the question becomes, what is the cost and what is the benefit of the attack?

-The cost is the electricity, memory, hardware and infrastructure cost of creating that plot.
+The cost is the electricity, memory, hardware and infrastructure needed to create a plot.
 The electricity required to create a k32 plot is currently around $0.10, or around $1 per TB.

 The benefit would be the same benefit as storing that plot for 80 minutes (the signage point interval times the plot filter constant).
 This is because the attacker can always create a plot that passes the plot filter.
 Assuming $5 per year value per terabyte, the value of a 1TB plot for 80 minutes is $0.00094.
 Therefore with current plotting software and hardware, it is significantly cheaper to store the plots as opposed to recreating them.

 Another way to look at the benefit of this attack: If the attacker can create a plot that always passes the filter, it will be the equivalent of storing 512 plots locally.
+Which is cheaper, storing 512 plots or running this attack?

-If 1 TB of HDD storage costs $15, it would cost around $750 to purchase the storage space.
+If 1 TB of HDD storage costs $15, it would cost around $750 to purchase enough space to store 512 plots.
 If we account for a low-end computer on which to run a farmer, the total cost of this system is roughly $1000.
 Therefore, the replotting attack only becomes economically feasible on a system worth less than $1000.
-(And keep in mind, the price of storage tends to fall every year, so the benefit of the attack is constantly decreasing.)
+If this attack ever becomes possible, it will likely cost at least an order of magnitude more to run the attack than to store the plots.
+(And keep in mind, the price of storage tends to fall every year, so the benefit of the attack is constantly decreasing, even as its feasibility is increasing.)

 The plot filter constant is very useful to reduce the amount of disk lookups farmers must do.
 With a plot filter of 512, Instead of 7 disk reads per plot every 9 seconds, farmers only need to do about 7 reads for every 80 minutes.